-Full head highlights are a big hit nowadays.
+Full highlights are a big hit nowadays.
 Highlights make the hair appear shiny, and they accentuate texture and style you’re going for.
 They’re versatile and serve many other purposes including shaping your face and producing a slimming effect.

 Highlights also bring freshness, pop of color, edginess, and drama to your hair.
 Reasons to get full highlights are numerous, but you don’t have to go for partial kind only.
 We bring you 11 ideas that show exactly what makes them so awesome.